khrj/volte-fix/README.md

 Fixes Qualcomm VoLTE on all GSI Treble Roms

 # Usage

+> Note: No matter what method you use, if you want to use VoLTE in a GSI that's based on any version older than AOSP v216, you'll also have to push the android.hardware.telephony.ims.xml to /system/etc/permissions

 ## Using the Installer Scripts
 ### Via adb
 > Note: If you're not rooted, boot into TWRP, and mount system as r/w